 Oaks and aspens tend to change a little later in the season (mid-to-late October).
 The American larch, which you may see in boggy areas, also takes its time to turn bright yellow.
 Later, it’ll drop all of its needles; it’s the only conifer in our region to do so.

 Once most of the leaves have fallen and the woods look more open, you’ll spot radiant hickories, their brilliant yellow-gold foliage practically glowing in the woods.
-The American beech also turns gold later.
+The American beech also turns golden brown later.
 Rather than falling, many beech leaves dry up and cling to the branches all winter, and you’ll hear them rustling in the wind.

 Everything Depends on the Weather